timjoy/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is HTML and what is it used for?
+Answer: HTML (Hyper Text Markup Language) is a computer language used in building websites.
+In HTML, "tags" are used to organize text and images into different headers and categories.
 2. What is the difference between an ID and a class?
+A: In CSS, the computer language used to add style and form to the HTML structure, an ID is generally used to differentiate/manipulate ONE element of the HTML, whereas, a class is generally used to differentiate/manipulate a whole segment/category of HTML.
 3. What does it mean to write "semantic" HTML?
+A:

 ### Exercises